ian-starts/ian-blog/src/pages/2020-11-02/index.md

   However, circling back to human error; what if someone is bribed, careless, or just malicious?
 The stakes are immense, and these edge cases can not be ignored.

-Another big potential risk are the personal devices of the voters.
+Another gaping security hole is the personal device of the voter.
 This may be the weakest link in the chain.
 The system is quite robust after the ballot has been cast.
 However, sending that ballot is not trivial.

-It's not very difficult to write a fake web client (hence the hidden source code.
+It's easy to write a fake web client (hence the hidden source code.
 That would make it too easy), tricking people into thinking they've already voted.
 Or a piece of malware, sending a different vote than you typed.

-These criticisms were parried Estonian National Electoral Committee [claiming](http://vvk.ee/valimiste-korraldamine/vvk-uudised/vabariigi-valimiskomisjoni-vastulause-the-guardianis-ilmunud-artiklile) they "give us no reason to suspend online balloting"; the purported vulnerabilities were said to be either not feasible in reality or already accounted for in the design of the e-voting system.
+The Estonian National Electoral parried these criticisms, [claiming](http://vvk.ee/valimiste-korraldamine/vvk-uudised/vabariigi-valimiskomisjoni-vastulause-the-guardianis-ilmunud-artiklile) they "give us no reason to suspend online balloting".
+The purported vulnerabilities were said to be either not feasible in reality or already accounted for in the design of the e-voting system.

 The Estonian Information System Authority also responded.
-Claiming that the criticisms as a political, rather than technical, attack on the e-voting system.
+Claiming the criticisms as a political, rather than technical, attack on the e-voting system.

 As a technical guy, I can relate to the Estonian Information System Authority.
 Their system is probably pretty